Ardith Boxall – Artistic Director

 Joanne Roberts (her/she) is an award-winning Canadian filmmaker, writer and actress, best known for her short film series “I am” with CBC Creator Network.
 Her work revolves around shedding light on familial issues that are too often kept in the shadows due to societal and cultural stigma, with the hopes to encourage people to seek the help they need in understanding and improving their relationships and mental health.

 Joanne is a fierce advocate for a more inclusive and equitable arts industry.
 She participates in revealing discrepancies in the treatment and hiring of marginalized artists through interviews, articles, and her own hiring practices.
-Joanne is a lover of animals and can often be found in a cuddle puddle with her cats and dog.
 Love to Sam.
 JOANNER.COM

 This position is supported by Canada Summer Jobs.